Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 Don’t Assume That Google Ads Is The Only Game In Town For PPC Marketing

-When prospects are searching online for a real estate professional (this applies to investors and agents), you want to be on the first page.
+When prospects search online for a real estate professional (this applies to investors and agents), you want to be on the first page.

 Because if you are, people will click on your result, they’ll visit your website, and there’s a darn good chance they’ll even become a lead (at the very least, you can tag them once they visit your website and retarget them with Facebook ads — learn more over here).